cezarszl/QuickShopAPI/README.md

 ## Overview

-QuickShop API is a RESTful API built using NestJS and Prisma that allows users to manage products, users, and cart items within a shop.
-It provides endpoints for creating, reading, updating, and deleting products, users, and managing cart items.
-The API also includes authentication with JWT and Google OAuth2.
+QuickShop API is a RESTful API built using NestJS and Prisma that allows users to manage products, users, orders, and cart items within a shop.
+It provides endpoints for creating, reading, updating, and deleting products, users, managing cart items, and handling orders.
+The API also includes authentication with JWT and Google OAuth2, along with payment integration using Stripe.

 ## Features